1lumen selects and reviews products personally. We may earn affiliate commissions through our links, which help support our testing.

 From the looks of it, I trust it should be able to achieve that.
 But we need to test it.
-There is just too much fluff on the internet, and most of the time with good intentions, but when you ask the person if they tested it, the answer is usually NO. It usually goes like: This flashlight doesn’t step down in brightness throughout the runtime…. and in reality, it steps down by quite a bit.
-So don’t trust people ‘on the internet without proof.
-And here is the proof for the Nitecore P30i
+There is just too much fluff on the internet, and most of the time with good intentions, but when you ask the person if they tested it, the answer is usually NO. It usually goes like this: This flashlight doesn’t step down in brightness throughout the runtime…. and in reality, it steps down quite a bit.
+So don’t trust people ‘on the internet without actual proof.
+And here is the proof for the Nitecore P30i.

 The Nitecore P30i arrived in a good-looking, black box, with a magnetic lid.
 Inside the box is a custom-cut foam insert for the flashlight and a carton box with accessories.
 All the accessories included are:

 - 21700 battery (NL2150HPi)

 - Battery adapter for 18650 batteries